 In this new educational era, we face a great deal of uncertainty, so reflective practice is needed now more than ever, says Dr Helen Edwards.
 Here are some tips to help you on your way…

-As the new academic year begins and nurseries open to even larger numbers of children, it is worth pausing for thought and reflecting.
-In the past few months we have all had to cope with new ways of working, adapting to a great deal of new guidance and operating in very different ways to those we are used to.
+Over the last few years we’ve all had to cope with new ways of working, adapting to a great deal of new guidance and operating in very different ways to those we are used to.

 These changes require reflection so that we can all focus on what is working, adapt what isn’t and continue to grow and improve teaching and learning experiences for children.

-I am sure that many practitioners have been busy thinking about a whole host of things - how roles and routines have changed; how resources are used and rotated; keeping staff safe and supported; and how a growing number of children can be welcomed back.
+I am sure that many practitioners have been busy thinking about a whole host of things - how roles and routines have changed; how resources are used and rotated; keeping staff safe and supported.

 It may not feel like it, but much of this planning has probably included a large dose of reflective practice.
-Here are some practical ideas that you might want to implement for autumn.
+Here are some practical ideas that you might want to implement.